What is Pavement?

 When bonded materials like the pozzolanic concrete, lean cement concrete, or soil-cement are used in the base course or sub-base course layer, the pavement layer has considerably higher flexural strength than the common flexible layers.

 However, these bonded materials do not possess as much flexural strength as the cement concrete pavements.
-Therefore when this intermediate class of materials is used in the base or sub-base course layer of the pavements are either designed on experience, or by using a new design approach.

 These semi-rigid pavement materials have a low resistance to impact and abrasion and therefore are usually provided with flexible pavement surface course.